 Risk assessments may be useful at work or school, for leisure activities, or for ways to make the home safer.
-You might want to do a risk assessment yourself, or it may be appropriate that a carer, an employer, an occupational health worker, or social services do this with you.
+You might want to do a risk assessment yourself, or it may be appropriate that a carer, an employer, an occupational health worker, or someone from social services does this with you.